Ferroin/scripts/windows/registry/README.md

 not hard to figure out what to change if you look at the files themselves.

 # List of current files
+## disable-auto-app-install.reg
+This will disable the automatic unattended unsolicited installation by Windows 10 (even if the Store has been uninstalled) of seemingly random crap.

 ## disable-fast-boot.reg
 This disables 'Fast Boot' on Windows 8, 8.1, and 10.
 This feature doesn't work on some older hardware (the symptom is that your computer